justinribeiro/dockerfiles/chrome-headless/README.md

 [0501/162901.033169:WARNING:audio_manager.cc(254)] Multiple instances of AudioManager detected
 ```
 In most cases, these messages can be safely ignored.
 They will sometimes change and eventually as things are updated in the source tree, resolved.

+## Building and Pushing

+To build, `./build.sh <tag>`, for example ./build.sh justinbeiro/chrome-headless:20211007-chromium

+To push, `./build.sh <tag>`, for example `./push.sh justinbeiro/chrome-headless:20211007-chromium`.
+This will push both amd64 and arm64 images.